 Kurukshetra is the second word in the most popular of Indian scriptures – Bhagwad Gita.
 It is a place that we associate with the Mahabharat war between Kauravas and Pandavas.
-Anyone who grew up in India or even knows India a bit – has heard of Kurukshetra.
+Anyone who grew up in India or even knows India a bit – has heard of it.
 Apart from the war, it is also the place where Bhagwad Gita was first spoken making it a Dharmakshetra – the land of Dharma.
 Dharmakshetra is indeed the first word of Bhagwad Gita.

 What is Kurukshetra?

 Kurukshetra literally means the region of Kuru.
 Kuru was a king of Bharat dynasty, whose descendants were Kauravas and Pandavas.
 Kshetra means region and not a city or town.
-The town of Kurukshetra that we know today is a post-1947 creation.
+The town that we know today is a post-1947 creation.
 It was a refugee camp that was named Kurukshetra and the camp became a city.

 The old town that is identified with the Mahabharat war is Thanesar – from Sthaneshwar, based on the ancient Shiva temple by the same name.

 As per the scriptures, the Kurukshetra is the area bounded by the following:

 South of Turghana (was it named after Shatrughana?) or modern-day Sirhind in Punjab